mikegodsfavour/Unicorn-Companies-Analysis/README.md

 This dataset provides a comprehensive view of unicorn companies, including their valuations, funding details, industries, and investors, which makes it suitable for performing trend analysis, ROI evaluation, and growth insights in Power BI.

 ### Data Connection Detail
-In Power BI, connecting to an CSV file involves specifying the location of the CSV file and defining the data import settings.
+In Power BI, connecting to an Excel file involves specifying the location of the Excel file and defining the data import settings.
 Here are the steps taken in data connection in Power BI.

 1. Open Power BI Desktop
 - Launched Power BI Desktop on computer.